 flutist from Poland- the motherland of Chopin and Lutoslawski, enjoys an active career as a soloist, chamber musician, orchestral player, and teacher.
 Her career as a soloist bloomed with the performance of Ibert’s Concerto with Silesian Philharmonic Orchestra in 2000.
 She is currently the Principal Flutist of the Orkiestra Muzyki Nowej (New Music Orchestra), a position she has held since 2000.
-Chamber music has always played a major role in Alicja’s career and she has recently formed Flutiness, an exciting Duo featuring all kinds of flutes.
+Chamber music has always played a major role in Alicja’s career.

 Alicja began music education at the age of 7.
 Later on, for seven years she was an outstanding student of prof. Marian Katarzynski.
 In 2000 she graduated with distinction from Music Academy in Katowice.
 She received a one-year-scholarship from Svenska Institutet to study in Malmo (Sweden) with prof. Anders Ljungar-Chapelon.
 In order to develop her musical abilities she took part in several masterclasses with such distinguished flutist as Goran Marcusson, Pierre-Yves Artaud, Peter Lloyd, Elena Duran and Alexa Still.
 She received special Meg Rivers Prize at the Albert Cooper Flute Competition in Stratford-upon-Avon (Great Britain).